mortlach/Liber-Primus-Rune-Decrypting/README.md

 ( plaintext XOR key ) % 29 = cipher text

 For a given text file of english cribs and a corresponding cipher-text find 'all' keys for a given encryption function of two variables f(plaintext,key).
-Example functions for arithmetic and xor are given, the design pattern mean sits easy to add further functions with little effort.
+Example functions for arithmetic and xor are given, the design pattern means its easy to add further functions with little effort.
 'All' keys means considering: all possible interrupters, gematria rotations and defined plaintext rune transpositions.
 To generate crib-lists
 '[Liber-Primus-Crib-Assist](https://github.com/mortlach/Liber-Primus-Crib-Assist)'